Mythology in France: Middle Ages and Paganism

 Werewolves also feature heavily in the mythology of Brittany.
 Brittons believed werewolves to be men condemned to transform into wolves as punishment for sins.
 Superstition regarding werewolves may have stemmed from a fear of cannibalism among early residents of Brittany, but fears about the existence of werewolves continued into the 16th century.
 Werewolves appear in many Breton lais, including the lais of Marie de France, one of the most well-known authors of Old French lais in the 12th century.
 Werewolves appear in Marie de France's lai ‘Bisclavret’ which tells the story of a man who transforms into a werewolf, referred to as a bisclavret in the story, when he removes his clothing.
 Marie de France's work likely draws heavily from existing pre-existing mythology and can be used to understand how the public felt about certain figures.

-Christianisation of the Brittany
+Christianisation of Brittany

 Brittany was Christianised during the latter part of the Gallo-Roman habitation of France.
 In the 5th and 6th centuries C.E.
-British citizens moved to Brittany to flee from Anglo-Saxon invaders.
+British people moved to Brittany to flee from Anglo-Saxon invaders.
 The British migrants spread Christianity throughout Brittany over the next 300 years, assisted by missionaries from the British Isles.
 Contemporary Britons give great respect to the ‘Seven Founding Saints’ who are credited with bringing Catholicism to Brittany.
 The ‘Seven Founding Saints’ are: